Curate

 Result

-An AI-assisted workflow that saved 53 hours across the project, but the most important outcome was the quality of the decisions, not the speed of making them.
+Tracking time across research, synthesis, and brand copy passes, the multi-model workflow saved an estimated 53 hours, but the most important outcome was the quality of the decisions, not the speed of making them.

 Reflection